At Apexian, our mission is straightforward:

 Our science is unique and represents first-in-class therapeutic potential.

-Inhibition of the APE1/Ref-1 redox protein affects signaling pathways critical to cancer cell survival, and APX3330 has shown dramatic anti-cancer effect in numerous pre-clinical models of human cancers.
-Our human studies will evaluate the safety and efficacy of APX3330 in patients with a variety of cancers that express the APE1/Ref-1 protein.
+Inhibition of the APE1/Ref-1 redox protein affects signaling pathways critical to cancer cell survival.
+APX3330 has shown dramatic anti-cancer and anti-inflammatory effects in numerous pre-clinical models of human cancers.
+Our human studies will evaluate the efficacy and safety of APX3330 in patients with a variety of cancers and inflammation-related conditions that express the APE1/Ref-1 protein.

 Our focus is on developing drugs to fight the most deadly cancers, most of which overexpress APE1

-Our clinical development plan is focused on testing APX3330 against advanced cancers that express the APE1/Ref-1 protein.
-These advanced cancers constitute areas of high unmet medical need, and include deadly forms of cancer involving the lung, colon, breast, pancreas, brain and others.
-The APE1/Ref-1 protein is also expressed in certain pediatric and hematologic cancers, underscoring the importance of this molecular target.
+Our clinical plan is focused on developing APX3330 for treatment of cancer and other diseases controlled by the APE1/Ref-1 protein.
+These diseases constitute areas of high unmet medical need, and include deadly forms of cancers of the lung, colon, breast, pancreas, brain, blood, pediatric cancers, and others, including chemotherapy induced peripheral neuropathy and diabetic macular edema.

 LATEST APEXIAN NEWS